joel-beck/drafts-scripts/README.md

-# User Scripts for Drafts
+# Action Scripts for Drafts

-This repository contains a collection of scripts for the [Drafts](https://getdrafts.com/) app.
+This repository contains a collection of action scripts for the [Drafts](https://getdrafts.com/) app.

 ## Repository Structure